 How does the Endocannabinoid system work?

-The endocannabinoid system (ECS) was discovered in the early 1990s was by researchers exploring THC, a well-known cannabinoid found in cannabis.
+The endocannabinoid system (ECS) was identified in the early 1990s by researchers exploring THC, a well-known cannabinoid.
+Cannabinoids are compounds found in cannabis.

-The ECS is a neurotransmitter system, a network of receptors, enzymes, and biochemical pathways involved in manufacturing and using the body’s own form of cannabinoid
+When studying these phytocannabinoids a network of receptors, enzymes, and biochemical pathways involved in manufacturing and using the body’s own form of cannabinoids: endocannabinoids was discovered.

-Experts are still trying to fully understand the ECS, but it is known to play a role in regulating a range of functions and processes, including, sleep, pain control, mood, appetite, memory, stress response, immune function, temperature control, reproduction and fertility.
+Experts are still trying to fully understand the ECS but it is known to play a role in regulating a range of functions and processes, including; sleep, mood, appetite, memory, hormones, reproduction and fertility.

 The ECS involves three main components: